jaslloyd/habit-tracker/README.md

 - [X] As a user I want to be able to add habits

-- [ ] As a user I want to be able to remove habits
+- [X] As a user I want to be able to remove habits

-- [ ] As a user I want to be able to see all the habits I am tracking in a single ui
+- [X] As a user I want to be able to see all the habits I am tracking in a single ui

-- [ ] As a user I want to be able to make a habit or goal as successful
+- [X] As a user I want to be able to make a habit or goal as successful

-- [ ] As a user I want to be able to see all the habits

-- [ ] As a user I want to be able to track the progress of my habits so that I can see progress overtime
+- [ ] As a user I want to be able to see my progress on habits overtime

 ### Habit Specific
-- [ ] As a user I want to track my monthly habits. e.g I want to go to the Gym at least 10 times this month
+- [X] As a user I want to track my monthly habits. e.g I want to go to the Gym at least 10 times this month

 - [ ] As a user I want to take 30 day challenges.

-- [ ] As a user I want to be able to track my habits via don't break the chain.
+- [ ] As a user I want to be able to track my habits that don't have a specific timeframe. e.g. Daily habits

 ## Technology Stack